wjw55/personal-website/README.md

-# Personal Website
+# Wang Jiawei Portfolio

-A polished, static-first personal website for Wang Jiawei, built with Next.js App Router, TypeScript, and Tailwind CSS.
-Core profile, education, project, skill, and experience content lives in a simple local content file so it can be edited without changing page structure.
+A polished, static-first portfolio for Wang Jiawei, a NUS Computer Engineering student focused on embedded systems, robotics, AI, workflow automation, FPGA systems, and product-minded engineering.
+Core profile, project, education, skill, and experience content lives in a simple local content file so it can be edited without changing page structure.

 ## Tech Stack